 Your sending server and any Dynamic Endpoints it pushes to should run similar stacks.
 In particular, it is very important that the versions (including both release and “flavor”, if appropriate) of all of the following match on all servers in your push publishing environment (both sending server and Dynamic Endpoints):

 - Application server

-To use the push publishing feature, you must run an Enteprise Pro, Enterprise Prime, or Cloud dotCMS license.
+To use the push publishing feature for Dynamic Endpoints, you must run an Enteprise Pro, Enterprise Prime, or Cloud dotCMS license.